 Probably the first thing you hear as soon as you step into dentistry is teeth scaling.

-On average, dentists recommend a scaling treatment every six months for both teeth health and aspect.
+Dentists recommend a scaling treatment every six months for teeth health and aspect.

-So what are teeth scaling actually, and what do we need to know about this necessary dental treatment?
+So what are teeth scaling, and what do we need to know about this necessary dental treatment?

 Teeth planning or deep cleaning